 But now, here are some easy style tips to help you with any self-conscious doubts.
 Just as a reminder, any flaws you feel your body has, are not what other people see.
 I understand it is easy to feel self-conscious about your hips or your shoulders or your stomach- but every body is beautiful and I don’t say these tips because I think you need to “fix” yourself.
 But I say them in hopes you feel more comfortable in your clothing.

 How do I look slimmer?

 1. Invest in Shapewear; Brands like Spanx and Skims grew into major sensations because they actually work.
 They help eliminate bulges that can distract from your overall outfit and silhouette.
 And they can help define your waist, which helps you achieve better proportions overall.

-3. Also opt for a heel with a low cut vamp.
+3. Also opt for a heel with a low-cut vamp.
 What is a vamp you ask?
 It’s the portion of a shoe that cuts across your foot.
 So a low vamp would cut across the base of your toes like the below image.
-This elongates your legs and make them look slimmer.
+This elongates your legs and makes them look slimmer.

 4. Use stripes as an asset.
-Vertical stripes are you friend.
-They once again create a visual line down you body that makes you appear longer.
+Vertical stripes are your friend.
+They once again create a visual line down your body that makes you appear longer.
 Most people stay away from horizontal stripes because they can be trickier to pull off, but if you have a great horizontal blouse or dress, try it on in front of the mirror and take pictures.
 Refer back to the pictures after an hour and assess where you can highlight your proportions to help.
-It could be as easy as adding a belt to your dress or opting for a pair of high rise jeans to have a better thirds proportion.
+It could be as easy as adding a belt to your dress or opting for a pair of high-rise jeans to have a better thirds proportion.

 6. Have good posture.
 Standing up straight helps your proportions and your clothes sit properly.